- Aquaculture, Equine & Livestock

 - Ensure any material stored on the roof is secure and tied down

-- Verify that roof hatches and doors are shut and secured
+- Verify roof hatches and doors are shut and secured

 - On each floor, verify exterior openings are sealed and temporary protection is secure